or with systemd:

 Time 5s: [Worker-4] [Worker-5] [Worker-6] [Worker-7] (Gen 1 only)

-If the reimport fails, pounce logs the error and continues with the old code -- no downtime from bad deploys.
+If the reimport fails, pounce logs the error and continues with the old code instead of swapping to the failed generation.

 Configuration